GeekBeacon/geekbeacon-docs/docs/community/charter.md

 The Governmental structure is set up into 3 tiers with build in checks and balances for the various groups.

 1. **Executive Branch** -- Is held by the Founder and has Veto rights over any decision if the individual who holds the office sees the motion as being against the values of GB.
 Or will be a deterrent to the organization at large.
 The decision to veto or not is at the person’s discretion.
-2. **House of Nerds** -- Is composed of the Division Leaders.
-Any motion needs to be ratified by the House of Nerds in order to pass and approved by the Executive Branch.
+2. **Senators** -- Is composed of the Division Leaders.
+Any motion needs to be ratified by the Senators in order to pass and approved by the Executive Branch.
 If a stalemate occurs, the Executive Branch can be invoked as a deciding vote.
 3. **House of Commons** -- Is composed of Track leaders and other (if any exist or are added) voting members.
 For motion in specific domains local moderators may cast a vote on the motion.
-A motion can only be voted on by the House of Nerds if it passes the House of Commons.
+A motion can only be voted on by the Senators if it passes the House of Commons.

 **Vote of No Confidence:**